 Alchemy is an artist residency committed to community engagement by making and sharing art, food and ideas.
 When the first wave of COVID 19 arrived in 2020, Alchemy suspended traditional residency programming and created Table Settings to recognize the contribution of farm and vineyard labourers, many of whom come from outside of Canada and all of whom work alongside local farm and vineyard owners.
 A small brigade of (volunteer) artists and chefs prepared more than 600 suppers in 2020 in appreciation for hard work during a stressful harvest season.
-An expanded Table Settings is underway in 2021: more suppers and more artists! .
-Selected artists are in Hillier to create collaborative site-specific artwork and lead community-engaged activities. .
-Alchemy provides a setting to explore new ideas, connect with residents, farm and vineyard owners, and seasonal agricultural workers -- all of whom are essential contributors to this unique wine-producing agricultural community.
+In An 2021, an expanded Table Settings invited seven artists to create collaborative site-specific artwork and lead community-engaged activities.
+The artists also contributed their time and culinary creativity to more then 1300 suppers for seasonal agricultural workers.
+Alchemy's programming 'provides a setting to explore new ideas, connect with residents, farm and vineyard owners, and seasonal agricultural workers -- all of whom are essential contributors to this unique wine-producing agricultural community.

 Table Settings brings simple, healthy and delicious suppers to Hillier, Prince Edward County farm and vineyard workers after a long day in the fields.
 Prepared by a volunteer kitchen brigade of artists/chefs/makers, these meals are offered with thanks and recognition of hard work during a time of COVID related social distance and physical isolation.
 Our menus are based on the availability of seasonal ingredients purchased from local farmers and makers and prepared in a donated Hillier vineyard kitchen.
 Through documentation and conversation, Table Settings also provide observations about this multi layered work in a rural community setting.

 Alchemy is grateful to Linda Downey and the Storehouse Foodbank and the Prince Edward County Community Foundation for their support.
 To find out how you can contribute to Table Settings, please contact Claire@makealchemy.com